kamgastephane/aspettaAspera/README.md

 # AspettaAspera (aspetta e spera)

 AspettaAspera (italian for "**wait and see**"  ) is just another file downloader.
-Currently it support well HTTP, with multi-thread download and variable chunk size (through configuration).
+Currently it supports well the HTTP protocol, with multi-thread download and variable chunk size (through configuration).
-A basic implementation for FTP is provided as well
+A basic implementation for FTP is provided as well.

 ## Getting Started